Gobi1616/PyBer_Analysis/README.md

 Fig.7 Percent of Total Drivers by City Type

 As shown in the Figure 1 line graph, both pie bars show Urban city form, which has the most city drivers and riders and is consistent in price and trend.
+Urban areas have many more drivers, likely accounted for having more bus lines or longer daily coverage.
+Cumulative Fares display anticipated interruptions, not even in the same way that Total Rides do.
+Rural areas generate approximately $4 more per trip than Suburban areas, which generate approximately $6 more than Urban areas.
+Longer distances in rural areas can account for this, with each ride costing more.